 - Leveraging our partnership with Civic Labs we will provide workshops on Diversity, Equity, Inclusion and Belonging in 2022-2023.

-- To advance the state’s commitment to adding 500,000 credentialed Alabamians to the labor force, the Alabama Commission on Higher Education (ACHE), Alabama Possible, and the Governor’s Office of Education and Workforce Transformation (GOEWT) are launching the (Re)Engage Alabama Initiative, an adult attainment-focused Continuous Improvement Meeting Series intended to align multiple ongoing initiatives that target students over age 25 seeking baccalaureate degrees.
+- To advance the state’s commitment to adding 500,000 credentialed Alabamians to the labor force, the Alabama Commission on Higher Education (ACHE), Alabama Possible, and the Governor’s Office of Education and Workforce Transformation (GOEWT) launched the (Re)Engage Alabama Initiative, an adult attainment-focused Continuous Improvement Meeting Series intended to align multiple ongoing initiatives that target students over age 25 seeking baccalaureate degrees.